What is Acceptance Test-Driven Development?

 As a car owner

-I want to publish it on intranet with details like source, destination, time, email, phone no
+I want to publish it on an intranet with details like source, destination, time, email, phone no

 Scenario: Employee enter valid ride details to share